 Dreaming big is not a bad thing.

-However, us humans have a knack for over-stretching…
+However, we humans have a knack for over-stretching…

 We bite off more than we can chew, going for goals that are far out of our reach, or attempting to make too many changes at once.
 Either way, we’re dipping into our precious willpower reserves and setting ourselves up for failure.